marouane53/surg-bench/README.md

 - **Question Analysis**: Per-question breakdowns with justifications
 - **Empty Answer Tracking**: Models that failed to respond
 - **Interactive Charts**: Sortable tables and visual analytics

+Need to share the results with collaborators or an AI assistant?
+Use the automatically generated `data/out/graded/report_data.json` (all tables and graded records without images) and `data/out/graded/report_rankings.csv` (flattened rankings for spreadsheets).

 ### Report Options
 - `--scores`: Path to CSV file or directory containing `scores__*.csv` files